How do I personally practice Gratitude?

 Time to Change – (UK) Another platform providing contact information and helpline numbers of prominent mental health organisations and charities.

-NHS – (UK) The NHS have suggestions on what to do if you are part of the LGBTIQ+ community and are seeking mental health advice.
+NHS – (UK) The NHS have suggestions on what to do if you are part of the LGBTQ+ community and are seeking mental health advice.
 They also have a great list of groups and charities for you to visit if you want further practical help.

 WHO – (Global) Here you can see what research is being undertaken to better understand mental health on a global scale.
 Feel free to browse around and educate yourself on this.